MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 ## Further reading

 - [Single sign on](bot-builder-concept-sso.md) background information
-- [Identity providers](bot-builder-concept-identity-providers.md) are user authentication as a service
+- [Identity providers](bot-builder-concept-identity-providers.md) provide user authentication as a service
-- [Bot authentication](bot-builder-concept-authentication.md) for accessing secured online resources on behalf of the user
+- [User authentication](bot-builder-concept-authentication.md) for accessing secured online resources on behalf of the user

 <!-- Footnote-style links -->